 Can I add noodles or rice?

 Yes!
-As written this recipe is paleo and Whole30 compatible, but you can easily make other additions like rice and pasta if that’s what you’re craving.
+This recipe easily modified to make other additions like rice and pasta if that’s what you’re craving.

 I would recommend cooking the rice and/or noodles separately and adding them to your bowl just before serving.
-This will help prevent them from soaking up too much of the broth and becoming overly soft.
+This will help prevent the noodles or grains from soaking up too much of the broth and becoming overly soft.

-Potatoes would also be a delicious addition for more carbohydrates!
+Potatoes would also be a delicious addition!
 They could be added with the spices, just before adding the broth and simmered until tender.

 Does celery add flavor to soup?

-Finely diced fennel would be a great substitute.
+Finely diced fennel would be a great substitute for celery.

 Is chicken stock or vegetable stock better for this soup?